 And it’s not just how your day begins; it’s the same story across houses that have young children.

-Getting children organized can make life easier for both you and the child, and it can be painful as well as difficult.
-However, with a little faith and a lot of patience, you can have your child’s day pretty much sorted.
+If you can help your child organized, it will make life easier for both you and the child.
+But it is no easy task.
+With a little faith, a lot of patience and these tips, you can have your child’s day pretty much sorted.

 You must teach your child time management skills.
 It’s easy to start at this age than to teach them at a later stage.
 You can start off by asking your child to write down important tasks of the day in a notepad or digital device.
 Once the task has been written, you can then estimate and assign the time required to complete each task.
 As soon as your child completes a task, ask him/her whether or not the time estimated was accurate.
 If required, you can make adjustments for the next tasks.